CiscoDevNet/terraform-provider-aci/docs/resources/ip_sla_track_list.md

 * `name_alias` (nameAlias) - (string) The name alias of the IP SLA Track List object.
 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
-* `percentage_down` (percentageDown) - (string) The down percentage of the IP SLA Track List to determine the route to be considered available or unavailable.
-This attribute is only applicable when the track type is 'percentage'.
+* `percentage_down` (percentageDown) - (string) The down percentage assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
+This attribute is applicable only when the track type is 'percentage'.
   - Default: `0`
-* `percentage_up` (percentageUp) - (string) The up percentage of the IP SLA Track List to determine the route to be considered available or unavailable.
-The percentage up must be greater than percentage down.
-This attribute is only applicable when the track type is 'percentage'.
+* `percentage_up` (percentageUp) - (string) The up percentage assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
+The percentage up must be greater than the percentage down.
+This attribute is applicable only when the track type is 'percentage'.
   - Default: `1`
 * `type` (type) - (string) The type of the IP SLA Track List.
   - Default: `percentage`
   - Valid Values: `percentage`, `weight`.
-* `weight_down` (weightDown) - (string) The down weight assigned to the IP SLA Track List to determine the route to be considered available or unavailable.
-This attribute is only applicable when the track type is 'weight'.
+* `weight_down` (weightDown) - (string) The down weight assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
+This attribute is applicable only when the track type is 'weight'.
   - Default: `0`
-* `weight_up` (weightUp) - (string) The up weight assigned to the IP SLA Track List to determine the route to be considered available or unavailable.
-The weight up must be greater than weight down.
-This attribute is only applicable when the track type is 'weight'.
+* `weight_up` (weightUp) - (string) The up weight assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
+The up weight must be greater than the down weight.
+This attribute is applicable only when the track type is 'weight'.
   - Default: `1`
 * `relation_to_ip_sla_track_members` - (list) A list of Relation To IP SLA Track Members (ACI object [fvRsOtmListMember](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsOtmListMember/overview)) pointing to IP SLA Track Member (ACI Object [fvTrackMember](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvTrackMember/overview)) which can be configured using the [aci_ip_sla_track_member](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/ip_sla_track_member) resource.
   #### Required ####